Michael N. Barnett

 International affairs, global governance, humanitarianism, and the Middle East

 Michael Barnett is University Professor of International Affairs and Political Science at the George Washington University.
-His research interests include the Middle East, humanitarian action, global governance, global ethics, and the United Nations.
+His research interests span the Middle East, humanitarianism, global governance, global ethics, and the United Nations.
 Among his many books are Eyewitness to a Genocide: The United Nations and Rwanda; Dialogues in Arab Politics: Negotiations in Regional Order; Empire of Humanity: A History of Humanitarianism; Rules for the World: International Organizations in World Politics (with Martha Finnemore); Security Communities (co-edited with Emanuel Adler); Sacred Aid (co-edited with Janice Stein); Power and Global Governance (co-edited with Raymond Duvall); and Humanitarianism in Question (co-edited with Thomas Weiss).
-Currently, he is an Associate Editor of International Organization.
-His current research projects range from international paternalism, the changing architecture of global governance, to the relationship between human rights and humanitarianism.
-His most recent book is The Star and the Stripes: A History of the Foreign Policies of the American Jews (Princeton University Press).
+His most recent books include The Star and the Stripes: A History of the Foreign Policies of the American Jews; Paternalism Beyond Borders; and, most recently, the edited collection Humanitarianism and Human Rights: Worlds of Differences?

 Ph.D., University of Minnesota